 Cutting didn’t make my life easier; it did the opposite.

 There is hope; there is more to this life than the pain you may be feeling.

 Please, whatever you do, don’t give up!
 If you’re a cutter, I promise you there is a better way.
 If you are trying to help a cutter, I hope this post helps you better understand how they may be feeling.

 If you feel like no one understands, I’m begging you to email me.
-I care about you, even though I don’t know you personally, and I understand.
+I care about you and understand what you are going through.

 You can always comment below if you need help, and I will keep the comment unpublished and reach out to you.